The System Halted

 This post is part of my Floating Point Without Tears series on how Java numbers misbehave and how to live with them.

-The crime scene: the innocent-looking loop
+The innocent-looking loop

 S = 0.0